KonKogutAgnieszka/portfolio2022/README.md

 - My personal portfolio :woman:
 - purpose of this project is to show my skills and projects
-- first attempt to build website from sratch
+- first attempt to build website from scratch

 ## Technologies Used